Mode dial

 A mode dial or camera dial is a dial used on digital cameras to change the camera's mode.
-Most digital cameras, including dSLR and SLR-like cameras, support modes, selectable either by a rotary dial or from a menu.
+Most digital cameras, including dSLR and mirrorless cameras, support modes, selectable either by a rotary dial or from a menu.
 On point-and-shoot cameras which support modes a range of scene types is offered.
-On dSLR cameras and SLR-like cameras, mode dials usually offer access to manual settings.
+On dSLR and mirrorless cameras, mode dials usually offer access to manual settings.
 The more compact point-and-shoot cameras, and cameras offering a great many modes, do not have mode dials, using menus instead.
-Some SLR lenses themselves offer control over things such as aperture, reducing the need for mode support in the camera body.
+Some interchangeable lenses themselves offer control over things such as aperture, reducing the need for mode support in the camera body.

 Location of the dial

-On most dSLRs and SLR-like bridge cameras, the mode dial is located at the top of the camera, to one side of the flash/viewfinder hump.
-On point-and-shoot cameras, however, the mode dial's location is less standard.
-On many models, it is found on top like dSLRs.
-On other point-and-shoots, particularly those with a thin body, the dial is found on the back of the camera, often coupled with a menu-navigation button.
+On most dSLRs and mirrorless cameras, the mode dial is located at the top of the camera, to one side of the flash/viewfinder hump.
+On point-and-shoot cameras, particularly those with a thin body, the dial is found on the back of the camera, and it is often coupled with a menu-navigation button.
 Some thin cameras use a slide switch rather than a dial.